 PLAYED FOR BOTH TEAMS

 Sebastien Bassong, Sol Campbell, Stephen Carr, Les Ferdinand, Ruel Fox, Paul Gascoigne, David Ginola, Jim Iley, Jermaine Jenas, Scott Parker, Kevin Scott, Chris Waddle, Jonathan Woodgate

 FANCY A FLUTTER?

-To find the best odds for Sunday's match, thanks to our official betting partner 138.com, click here.
+To find the best odds for Wednesday's match, thanks to our official betting partner 138.com, click here.

 DID YOU KNOW?

 Tottenham Hotspur have lost 50 per cent of their home Premier League matches this season.